 So who if anyone will I vote for in this election?
-To vote Conservative, as sensible as some of their rhetoric may superficially sound, would only empower their corporate backers, who are currently devising strategies to leave the European Union, but to keep us in an amorphous Global Union, because they’ve probably realised the EU is failing as a regional brand of global convergence.
-The Conservative Foreign Secretary, Boris Johnson, is more interested in pursuing US/Israeli/Saudi foreign policy in the Middle East and spreading disinformation about Syria, Russia and Iran than he is in defending British jobs except a few thousand employed to manufacture fighter jets for the Saudi Air Force.
-I had briefly and very naively hoped that Boris would steer the UK away from its irresponsible support mendacious military adventurism, alas his oratory skills have thus far only served the interests of the same neocon cabal that welcomed the USA's escalation of military confrontation with its foes.
+To vote Conservative, as sensible as some of their rhetoric may superficially sound, would only empower their corporate backers, who are currently devising strategies to leave the European Union, but to keep us in an amorphous World Union, because they've probably realised the EU is failing as a regional brand of global convergence.
+The Conservative Foreign Secretary, Boris Johnson, is more interested in pursuing US and Israeli foreign policy in the Middle East and spreading disinformation about Syria, Russia and Iran than he is in defending British jobs except for a few thousand employed in manufacturing fighter jets for the Saudi Air Force.
+I had briefly and very naively hoped that Boris would steer the UK away from its irresponsible support for mendacious military adventurism, alas his oratory skills have thus far only served the interests of the same neocon cabal that welcomed the USA's escalation of military confrontation with its foes.
 The Tories can only play the national unity card because the main opposition parties show little or no allegiance to the cultural identity and long-term economic interests of the settled population.
-The Brexit means Brexit mantra has become a charade and merely an excuse to prepare Britain for a new global role in wake of the EU’s inevitable collapse as it fails to deal with record youth unemployment, a migrant crisis, mass migration from North Africa and Middle East and culture clash between native peoples and growing Islamic communities.
+The Brexit means Brexit mantra has become a charade and merely an excuse to prepare Britain for a new global role in wake of the EU's inevitable collapse as it fails to deal with record youth unemployment, a migrant crisis, mass migration from North Africa and Middle East and culture clashes between native peoples and growing Islamic communities.

 Rhetoric and Special Interests